zachflower/decrypt.education/content/hacker-homeroom/week-01.md

 layout: "hackerhomeroom"
 ---

-This opening week sets the tone: curiosity, defiance, and a quiet refusal to accept digital life at face value.
-You will be introduced to the hacker not as a criminal or a joke, but as a questioner, a builder, a breaker—someone who asks "why not?" when told "that’s just how it is."
+This opening week **sets the tone**: curiosity, defiance, and a quiet refusal to accept digital life at face value.
+You will be introduced to the hacker not as a criminal or a joke, but as a questioner, a builder, a breaker—someone who asks <mark>"why not?" when told "that’s just how it is."</mark>

-More than just a boot-up into the semester, this first lesson asks you to reflect on who you are, what data you leak by default, and what it might mean to take control of your digital identity.
-In a world where surveillance is ambient, anonymity is resistance—and resistance starts with awareness.
+**More than just a boot-up** into the semester, this first lesson asks you to <mark>reflect on who you are</mark>, what data you leak by default, and what it might mean to take control of your digital identity.
+In a world where surveillance is ambient, anonymity is resistance—and **resistance starts with awareness**.

-We begin by unpacking what a hacker is, why hackers do what they do, and how to recognize the subtle edges of system control that most people miss.
-It's not about tools yet—it's about perspective.
+We begin by unpacking **what a hacker is**, why hackers do what they do, and how to recognize the subtle edges of system control that most people miss. <mark>It's not about tools yet—it's about perspective</mark>.
 This is not a fantasy of rebellion.
 It's an invitation to rewire the way you see everything.

 By the end of this week, you will have:

-- Built a personal threat model
+- Built a **personal threat model**
-- Set up an anonymous email address using a privacy-conscious service
+- Set up an **anonymous email address** using a privacy-conscious service
-- Started lying to the internet just enough to make a difference
+- Started **lying to the internet** just enough to make a difference

 **Themes**:
 - The hacker mindset
 - Threat modeling as self-portrait
 - Privacy as rebellion
-- How to disappear (a little)
+- How to disappear <mark>(a little)</mark>

 ---